segersniels/supdock-go/README.md

   -h, --help         output usage information

 Commands:
+	stop              Stop a running container
+	start             Start a stopped container
-  stop              Stop a running container start             Start a stopped container logs              See the logs of a container rm                Remove a container rmi               Remove an image prune             Remove stopped containers and dangling images stats             See the stats of a container ssh               SSH into a container history           See the history of an image env               See the environment variables of a running container latest, update    Update to the latest version of supdock
+	restart           Restart a running container
+	logs              See the logs of a container rm                Remove a container
+	rmi               Remove an image
+	prune             Remove stopped containers and dangling images stats             See the stats of a container ssh               SSH into a container
+	history           See the history of an image history           Inspect a container
+	env               See the environment variables of a running container latest, update    Update to the latest version of supdock
 ```

 ## Why a Go version?